Civil Rights Insurance Recovery

 - Angel Gonzalez, $9.5 million, Illinois

-- Larry Ruffin, Bobby Ray Dixon and Phillip Bivens, $16.5 million recovered, with potential for $4 million additional, Mississippi
+- Larry Ruffin, Bobby Ray Dixon and Phillip Bivens, $20.5 million, Mississippi

 - Betty Anne Waters, on behalf of her brother, Kenny Waters, $7.525 million, Massachusetts

 - The “Englewood Four”, $60.595 million, Illinois

 - Jeff Deskovic, $25 million, New York state